 The short answer: a project manager with deep technical understanding.

-Now let me go deeper and explain the difference in having a technical project manager (TPM) versus just any project manager (PM) on your team.
+Now let me go more in-depth and explain the difference between having a technical project manager (TPM) versus just any project manager (PM) on your team.

-The biggest difference is their technical aptitude for understanding data center construction, server, network and storage configurations…
+The most significant difference is their technical aptitude for understanding data center construction, server, network, and storage configurations…

-Far too often PMs with [very little or no] technical background get tossed into a technical project and then flounder around confused or add to the chaos.
+Far too often PMs with [very little or no] technical background get tossed into a technology project and then flounder around confused or add to the chaos.

 It’s already going to be a challenge getting the work done [for say a data center migration] but then add someone to the mix who only knows PMP principles and the game will be on reporting RED status updates for months.
-In most cases like this the IT Manager gets involved more than they should have to so deadline are not missed, or penalty fee are not charged.
+In most cases, IT Managers get involved more than they should have to so the deadline is not missed, or penalty fees are not charged.

 Advantages of a TPM vs. PM

-What you really need is someone with technical project manager skills who can engage with the technical staff at a high level and ask the right questions so the project schedule has realistic dates, and sets the right expectations.
+What you need is someone with technical project management skills who can engage with the professional staff at a high level and ask the right questions, so the project schedule has realistic dates, and sets the proper expectations.

-Also a TPM who understands Scrum and Kamban is even more valuable.
+Also, a TPM who understands Scrum and Kanban is even more valuable.

-Because Scrum knowledge will help when they work with developer’s agile processes; and Kamban will help them to organize and prioritize their technical tasks.
+Because Scrum knowledge will help when they work with developers’ agile processes, and Kanban will help them to organize and prioritize their technical tasks.